"Why are my files greyed out on mac? I can’t open the greyed out files and folders. There are certain folders greyed out in Finder".

-The very likely reason for why files and folders grayed out on Mac is the transferring files from one place to another place, moving folders from one place to another place, and the transferring process was interrupted.
+The very likely reason for why are my documents greyed out on Mac is the transferring files from one place to another place, moving folders from one place to another place, and the transferring process was interrupted.
 After that, you can see the files or folders grayed on in Finder.
 And all these grayed out files or folders are dated as 24 January 1984.
 What does it mean "24 January 1984"?
 It’s the date when Macintosh was first introduced.
 Now, you know the reason for why folders or files greyed out on Mac, you need to be careful while moving files or folders from one place to another place.
-Let’s get started for how to fix the problem of files or folders grayed out on Mac.
+Let’s get started for how to fix the problem of greyed out files/folders on Mac.

 Step 1.
 Click Launchpad, find the Terminal app there and launch it.